 The Library Resource Centre complies with all applicable copyright laws and the St. Clair College copyright policy.
 Patrons are responsible for their own printing and photocopying and they are responsible for ensuring that their copying/printing complies with Canadian copyright laws.
 Change for photocopiers is not provided.

 Electronic devices including, but not limited to, cellphones, smartphones, tablets, and music devices are permitted, provided they are used in compliance with the Library Resource Centre rules on Disruptive Behaviour.
 Patrons talking on their devices or listening to music at audible levels will be asked to quiet their devices or leave the library.

 All incidences of theft or vandalism in the library will be reported to college security by the person who experienced the theft/vandalism.
 Incidences of theft or vandalism of college property and library materials within the library will be reported to college security by library staff.

 Patrons are responsible for their own personal items and Library Resource Centre staff cannot be responsible for these items under any circumstances.

 Group study rooms are intended for groups of students who require a space to collaborate and study together.
 As such, room bookings are restricted to students from September to June.
 Faculty may reserve rooms along with students during the July-August period.

-Rooms may be reserved for two hours/day/person.
-Bookings can be made online through our booking system.
+Rooms may be reserved for two hours/day/group.
+Students and staff must use a valid St. Clair College email to book a study room online.
 Bookings are cancelled if the room is not occupied within ten minutes of the booking start time.
 Personal items left in a room do not constitute occupation of the room and they will be removed by library staff to accommodate other groups which may book the room.

-Conversation noise levels are acceptable but must not reach a level which disturbs patrons outside of the room.
+Conversation noise levels are acceptable but must not reach a level that disturbs patrons outside of the room.

 Library staff reserves the right to determine misuse of study rooms and remove students as necessary.